 Micro Expressions: exploring motion image photography from untitled film works on Vimeo.
 Follow Abraham…

 The new Olympus 40-150mm F2.8 telephoto is the longest, fastest zoom at F2.8 available for a mirrorless camera.
 The Panasonic 35-100 F2.8 is incredibly compact and regarded by many as one of the best mid range telephoto zooms on the market for the M43 format.
-Neither of these lenses is what I call inexpensive, but then few lenses with Pro level build and performance are.
+Neither of these lenses is what I call inexpensive, but then few lenses with Pro level build quality and performance ever are.
 The Camera Store’s Chris Niccolls and Jordan Drake put both of these mirrorless Pro lenses through their paces and debate which is the ultimate option for Micro 4/3 shooters.

 The Olympus 40-150mm F2.8 PRO lens is not exactly small or light and compact for a micro four thirds mid-range zoom, but when you are coming from DSLR land everything seems smaller.
 The good news is it delivers super sharp imaging performance that exceeds the universally acclaimed super high grade glass found in most of the Professional series 4/3rds lenses from Olympus.